Master Your Craft with Liberty’s Studio and Digital Arts Degree

 Become the next industry leader in studio and digital art with a degree from Liberty!
 Our bachelor’s degree in studio and digital arts is designed to prepare you for a wide range of careers.
 Whether you want to become a museum curator, animator, or commercial and industrial designer, let us help with our studio and digital arts degrees.

-We offer specializations in graphic design, studio art, and studio art with teaching licensure.
 Are you looking to create logos and digital advertising campaigns?
 Get equipped with our graphic design focused degree.
 Interested in becoming an art educator?
-Our teacher licensure track will provide the resources you need to become a teacher in the field.
 Whatever you are looking to do with digital arts, we have the specializations you need.
 The choice is yours!

 At Liberty, your success is our success!
 You will study under professionals with years of field experience and degrees to match.
 Get access to industry-standard equipment to use in all your design pieces, and walk away with a professional portfolio capable of landing the design job of your dreams.
 In fact, because of the caliber of their work, our alumni have gone on to work for major companies like Capital One, Hallmark, Lord & Taylor, and the Motion Picture Association of America!